cheatcode/joystick/README.md

 ```

 **Note**: though Joystick checks for the `language` field in the metadata object, _any_ field you'd like to add to your user can be set on this object (e.g., `metadata.firstName`).
 Any fields you pass here will be added directly to the user object in the database.

+> WARNING: Only `metadata.language` is supported by SQL databases (e.g., PostgreSQL).
+Additional metadata fields should be added independently in your code as part of a separate table in your database.

 ### accounts.login